notRitter/SpawnerDocs/Documentation/plugincommands.md

   * **Set Value As Integer**: Stores EventId as an integer.
   * **Push Value As Array**: Pushes EventId into the variable as an array.

+---
 ## Spawn Event Region
+Spawns or recycles an event on the game map on to a random tile marked with the provided regionId(s) by creating a copy of a template event located on a spawn map.

 ![SpawnEventRegion_PluginCommand](../Assets/BaseSpawner/PluginCommands/spawnEventRegion.png)